GoogleCloudPlatform/k8s-cloudkms-plugin/README.md

 # The self-test includes a "ping" to CloudKMS, where an encrypt/decrypt operation is performed on a test data.
 curl http://localhost:"${PLUGIN_HEALTHZ_PORT}"/healthz?ping-kms=true
 # You should expect this command to return "OK".

+# kill the container
+docker kill --signal=SIGHUP kms-plugin

+# Depending on your deployment strategy setup kms-plugin container to run at-startup.

 ```

 ### Configuring kube-apiserver for secrets encryption